A1-Road/A1ID-PoC/README.md

 ## 5. Git / Branching / Conflict Resolution
 ## 5.1 Branch Name Consistency
-We default to main as the primary branch.
+We default to mA1n as the primary branch.
-Please rename local master to main if you see mismatch: bash
+Please rename local master to mA1n if you see mismatch: bash
 Copy code
-git branch -m master main
+git branch -m master mA1n
-git push --set-upstream origin main
+git push --set-upstream origin mA1n

 ## 5.2 Pull & Rebase
-We prefer git pull origin main --rebase to keep a cleaner commit history.
+We prefer git pull origin mA1n --rebase to keep a cleaner commit history.
 If conflicts arise:
 Fix conflict markers in the code git add .